Cameraegg Compare logoCameraegg

 Quick answers generated from verified specs.

-Which is better for landscape, Z6 III or Z8?
+Which is better for video, Z6 III or Z8?

 What's the resolution difference between the Z6 III and Z8?